 The amount of mass a star is born with is what determines its fate.
-Stars are objects born with large masses – and therefore strong self-gravity – so that the star squeezes in on itself, creating high internal temperatures.
+Stars are objects born with large masses, and therefore strong self-gravity.
+As a result, the star squeezes in on itself, creating high internal temperatures.
 The high temperatures spark thermonuclear fusion reactions, which enable stars to shine.

 A value of 13 Jupiter-masses is considered to be the upper limit for gas giant planets.
-If the mass of the gas planet is larger than 13 Jupiter masses, a thermonuclear burning (fusion) of deuterium can occur in the object’s interior.
-Deuterium is another name for ‘heavy hydrogen,’ which is hydrogen with a neutron attached to the proton in the nucleus of the atom (rather than only a proton alone).
+If the mass of the gas planet is larger than 13 Jupiter-masses, and less than 80 Jupiter-masses, a thermonuclear burning (fusion) of deuterium can occur in the object’s interior.
+Deuterium is another name for heavy hydrogen.
+Heavy hydrogen is hydrogen with a neutron attached to the proton in the nucleus of the atom (rather than only a proton alone).

 What is a star?

 A star is a large collection of dust and gas that has condensed from a disturbance of a primordial cloud.
 Various mechanisms can cause the disturbance.
 For example, the shock wave from a distant supernova – an exploding star – might disturb a primordial cloud in space, centuries or millennia later and many light-years away.
 Then the cloud loses its uniformity, and areas with slightly higher density (and thus more gravity) start to attract lighter molecules.